 Please put returned books in the tray and we’ll mark them returned and reshelve them.

 Our congregation maintains a targeted collection of books and other media to support our members and friends in their searches for truth and meaning.
 Areas of strength include Unitarian Universalist history and theology, world religions, philosophy, humanism, and other topics in spirituality.
 The library also cares for children’s books belonging to the Children’s Religious Education committee.

 We evaluate donations in light of our terms of reference, which outline what our collection comprises.
 Donated books that fall outside our scope are returned with our thanks, and those that are accepted are marked with a special book plate thanking the donor.
-Donations and suggestions can be presented to Sunday's library team volunteer or placed in the black-mesh basket attached to the bookshelf.
+Donations and suggestions can be presented to Sunday's library team volunteer or placed in the return tray with your name and contact information attached.